OUTDOOR 11v11 SOCCER LEAGUE RULES

 To start the second half, teams will switch sides and the team that did not kick-off in the first half will have the will do so in the second.

 After each goal, the team that was scored on will kick-off to re-start the game.

-Kick-offs may be put into play only in a forward or backward direction and may not be touched by the kicker again until the ball has been contacted by another player.
+Kick-offs may be put into play only in a forward direction and may not be touched by the kicker again until the ball has been contacted by another player.